ajiiz/ajiiz/README.md

 <h2>Hey,</h2>
-<p>I'm Piotr Wrobel.
-A software developer based in Poland.
+<p>I'm Piotr Wrobel, a software developer based in Poland.
 I recently finished my degree at University of Silesia.<br />
 Mainly interested in web development, design and softwareengineering.<br />

 Currently working at <a href="https://limur.pl/">Limur</a> as React Developer</p>